-Uncertain future for some as Haitian migrant camp closes
+Man drives from Ohio hoping to help Haitian friend at border

 “Right now, we’re in a cycle,” she said.
 “We’re learning to work with it.”

 Dave stood up from his folding chair and started walking back to his car.
-He still hadn’t heard anything from Ruth and he again speculated as to where she and her family might be, including that that they could have been sent on a deportation flight back to Haiti.
+He still hadn’t heard anything from Ruth and he again speculated as to where she and her family might be, including that they could have been sent on a deportation flight back to Haiti.

 He looked defeated but said he didn’t plan to drive back to Ohio until he heard from Ruth — not until he knew his friend was OK.